 Nav’s Verdict: Self-employed business loans

 Self-employed people often find the process of getting a business loan frustrating.
-But if you are serious about being your own boss, you’ll want to take the time to build a business that is attractive to lenders so you are able to secure the financing you need to continue to maintain and grow your business.
+But if you are serious about being your own boss, then Nav can show you your best options for securing financing.
+You’ll want to take the time to build a business that is attractive to lenders so you are able to secure the financing you need to continue to maintain, grow your business, and cover business expenses.